Description of the Departmental Income Summary Reports

 This section of the report will include any new pledges received or any outstanding pledges for which a current payment has been made.

 13. Donor Name and Address – the name of the individual/corporation who receives the hard credit for the pledge and who receives the gift receipt and/or acknowledgement.
 If the donor has requested this pledge be anonymous, no additional donor information will appear on the gift report.
-You may need to check the ASCEND database or contact the Office of Gift & Alumni Information Management for more details.
+You may need to check GAIL or contact Gift Accounting for more details.

 14. Payment – indicates the amount received this accounting period against an outstanding pledge or a new pledge commitment.